 Total cadmium

 At the end of composting the higher cadmium content was recorded in coconut coir (0.97 mg kg-1) which was at par with farm yard manure (0.84 mg kg-1) while lower cadmium (0.28 mg kg-1) was recorded in treatment tree litter (Table 3).
 In the present study, the decrease in cadmium concentration may be due to its absorption and retention in the body tissues of earthworms.
-Similar findings were reported by Quadar et al. (2022) and Suthar (2008).
-A significant decrease in the levels of cadmium (Cd) and chromium (Cr) was attributed to vermistabilization, as demonstrated by Suthar et al. (2014).
+Similar findings were reported by Quadar et al., (2022) and Suthar (2008).
+A significant decrease in the levels of cadmium (Cd) and chromium (Cr) was attributed to vermistabilization, as demonstrated by Suthar et al., (2014).
 Cadmium concentration in the vermicomposted materials was considerably low (Hussain et al., 2018).

 Table 3 Heavy Metals content in Vermicompost as Influenced by Different Substrates